Lego Star Wars III: The Clone Wars: Reception

 The game has received positive reviews.
 GameSpot gave 6.5/10 for PC, PlayStation 3, Xbox 360 and Wii while 6/10 for Nintendo 3DS.
 IGNs Anthony Gallegos rated the PC, PlayStation 3, and Xbox 360 versions of the game 7.5/10, the Wii version 7/10, and the DS, 3DS, and PSP versions 6/10.
 He commented on the vast variety of content in the in-game hub; "the hub world is open to players to explore, but this time around, Traveller's Tales have really outdone themselves".
 They further stated, "like so much of the Lego games design, when you combine these two relatively unexciting portions together, something strange happens: It becomes a simple, engaging game".
-GameTrailers gave the game 6.5/10, and called it "one of the dullest in the entire series", strongly criticizing the game's repetition.
+GameTrailers gave the game 6.5/10, and called it "one of the dullest in the entire series".

 As of December 2020, the game has sold over 7.3 million copies worldwide.